TouchSeyha/jammming-project/README.md

    - Custom playlists can be saved directly to the user's Spotify account

 4. **Responsive Design**:
-   - The application is fully responsive and works on desktop and mobile devices
+   - The application is fully responsive and works on desktop Web.

 ## Future Work
 1. **Include preview samples for each track**